Sprukulis/100-Days/Log.md

 Day 9: October 9, 2017

 Today's Progress: Just some treehouse coding.
 Got a package from amazon.. hope its LPTHW :)

+Day 10: October 10, 2017

+Today's Progress:  managed to get only 40 min. of codeacademy today.